Maksim-jmb/agent2/README.md

 Party Buttons are the only functioning ones atm besides the toggles - they overlay half of my party frames - using Clique atm on the other half.
 Mouse1 - focus toon
 Mouse2:  1st btn - toggle on RR for relaygroup party.
+Kicks in Fixed Layout and shifts dxnothing over
-2nd btn - toggle on RR ranged group.
-3rd button - disable RR.
-4rth btn - toggle on RR mouse2 all
+Mouse2:  2nd btn - toggle on RR ranged group.
+Kicks in Fixed Layout and shifts dxnothing over
+Mouse2:  3rd button - disable RR.
+Kicks back to Vfx View
+4rth btn - toggle on RR mouse2 all.
+Kicks back to Vfx View
 MouseWheel: RR Disable
 Driving with my healer in Slot2 - GHK for slot2 also kicks it back to vfx view/rr disable